 In general, per diem arguments are not allowed in Virginia.
 In some jurisdictions they are allowed, in particular in Maryland.
 If such an argument is made, then the trial court should further instruct the jury that dollar amounts are purely suggestions of counsel as to the amount of damages that could be awarded.
 Giant Food v.
 Satterfield, 90 Md.
 App.
 660 (1992)

 Call or contact us for a free consult.
-Also see injuries to minors also on this site.
+Also see duty in personal injury cases also on this site.